rweather/interprogram/README.md

     FORM SQUARE ROOT
     REPLACE Z

-That's almost the same!
+That's almost the same as the pencil and paper version!

 Here is another example of replacing X with the absolute value of X:

         TAKE X
         IF THIS IS POSITIVE, GO TO *1